Treit/treit.github.io/_drafts/ToList.md

 Nothing could be further from the truth.
 The tragedy of `ToList` is that it seems so small, so innocent, a little flourish in the middle of a chain of calls to get us to the next item in the chain.

 The issue, of course, is not about calling `ToList()` in and of itself.
 There are many reasons to take a sequence of things and turn them into a concrete list.
 Perhaps we want to perform a binary search, so we need the ability to access specific elements by index.
 Perhaps we need to make defensive copies before handing those copies to other threads, to avoid thread-safety issues.
-Perhaps we have a method that only accepts an `IList<T>` so we need to accomodate it.
+Perhaps we have a method that only accepts an `IList<T>` so we need to accommodate it.
 Or, perhaps we have an expensive [LINQ](https://learn.microsoft.com/en-us/dotnet/standard/linq/) query that we want to ensure only executes exactly once.
 These and many more possible scenarios are completely acceptable reasons to turn our sequence into a List.

 However, that is not what we have in that code snippet.